crgrieve/CRL.HeartcoreAlexa/README.md

 ## Testing your skill

 When you are done you can select 'Deploy' and go on to 'Test' tab where there is an interface to type or speak to Alexa to test your skill.
+As you can see from my screenshot it's now showing the content from the node we looked at earlier.

 ![](images/testingSkill.png)